 - F is for Fox.
 The fox is one of the trendiest animals to crochet.

 - G is for Giraffe.
-The cute giraffe is a fun one to make!
+The long-necked giraffe is a fun one to crochet.

 - H is for Hedgehog.
 The great thing about this set of animal patterns is that some of them are for more unique animals like the hedgehog.